Solar Terms or Seasonal Points for Late Summer and Autumn

 Many earth-based wisdom systems recognize the need to participate with, rather than work against, the changing tides of the seasons.
 When we live in harmony with seasonal change, we foster greater well-being.

-By observing the natural world, the ancient Chinese created a calendar system with 24 seasonal points based on how the sun moves in an annual circular motion.
+By observing the natural world, the ancient Chinese developed a calendar system with 24 seasonal points, based on the sun’s annual circular motion.
 Each period is approximately two weeks.
 You can think of these solar terms as mini-seasons.

 Each solar term represents the unique weather pattern present at that time of year and is associated with specific traditions.
 Learn more about all of the solar terms here.

-Solar terms or seasonal points reflect climatic and environmental changes as the seasons shift.
-Chinese Medicine (TCM) emphasizes the need to alter our behaviour based on the external environment to maintain health and vitality and avoid disease.
-So, we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to match the natural world.
+Solar terms or seasonal points reflect the climatic and environmental changes that occur as the seasons shift.
+Chinese Medicine (TCM) emphasizes the need to adapt our behaviour based on the external environment to maintain health and vitality and avoid disease.
+Therefore, we can use the solar terms as guideposts when harmonizing our diet and lifestyle choices to align with the natural world.

 Solar Terms or Seasonal Points for Late Summer and Autumn

 In today’s post, we’ll explore the seasonal points associated with autumn.
-Be sure to check out this post for general info on the seasonal points and these posts for information on the solar terms of winter, the solar terms of spring and the solar terms of summer.
+Be sure to check out this post for general info on the seasonal points, and these posts for information on the solar terms of winter, spring, and summer.

 This seasonal juncture indicates a shift towards “late summer” in Chinese Medicine.
-Late summer is a short period related to the earth element—it happens briefly before the chill in the air and autumn set in.
+Late summer is a brief period associated with the earth element—it comes just before the chill in the air and the onset of autumn.
 Time seems to slow down, and everything turns golden in late summer.
 Savour and enjoy every last moment.

 “End of heat” is the first solar term of autumn.
 In autumn, energy moves from yang to yin, a cyclical movement called yin within yang.
 Temperatures cool during this solar term.
 Meanwhile, the earth offers her abundant bounty, such as squash ripening on vines, earthy aromas, and heavy seeds.
-Foods at this time should cooperate with the inward nature of the season and be moistening to protect the body from the drying and cooling prevalent this time of year.
+Foods at this time should align with the season’s inward nature and be moistening to protect the body from the drying and cooling that are prevalent this time of year.

 This solar term indicates the autumn equinox.
 We now begin our slow descent into darkness and decay.
 It’s a time to move towards our inner light—a season of slowness and soul, a moment for hibernation.
-In the cycle of the five elements, we are slowly transitioning from metal element time into water element time.
+In the cycle of the five elements, we are slowly transitioning from the metal element to the water element.
 This season, we can work with the boundaries between life and death.

 Cold Dew 寒露 – Oct.8th – Oct.22nd

-This solar term reminds us to release and simplify.
+This solar term reminds us to release and simplify our lives.
 As energy continues to cool, contract, and descend, you may desire to pare down and slow down.
 In Chinese medicine, the metal element represents autumn.
-The character for the Metal Element shows the symbol for Earth in the middle, little flecks on either side representing precious metals, and a roof structure implying it is underground.
-Our central task with the metal phase of the cycle is to cut away what is no longer needed to preserve what is truly precious.
-When we let go and simplify, we are more able to connect with what is valuable or buried/hidden inside.
+The character for the Metal Element features the symbol for Earth in the center, with small flecks on either side representing precious metals, and a roof structure implying that it is underground.
+Our central task in the metal phase of the cycle is to cut away what is no longer needed, preserving what is truly precious.
+When we let go and simplify, we are better able to connect with what is valuable or what is buried or hidden.

 Frost Descent 霜降 – Oct.23rd – Nov.6th